DOGE28/Zerto-Upgrade-Tutorial/README.md

 You will be asked to change the default password when you first log in.

+>[!TIP]
+> If you are unable to reach the ZVM in the web browser, you will need to configure your networks settings.
+Whether you can connect or not, you will want to double check your network settings before performing the migration by using number 1 in the below menu.

 The VM comes with a preconfigured Linux user:

 * Linux User/Password (Used for SSH)